raevilman/the-rd-notes/notes/setup/setup-new-windows-laptop.md

 Put the system to download and install updates.
 Restarted it and then again put it on updates.
 After one or two restarts, the system was fully updated.

+## Partition the drive
+Simple reason, I don't want the user data to participate when backing up the system.
+Which can result in huge backup files.

+After giving it a thought for some time, I decided that I need four partitions:
+- System
+- Code
+- Programs
+- Data

+### System
+This partition is for the Windows OS.
+### Code
+Home for all the source code I'll be dealing with.
+It will have folders like:
+- git
+  - raevilman
+    - my repos
+  - clones
+    - other users repos
+- local
+  - experimental code

+Plus it will also store:
+- Docker volumes
+- Virtual disks for VirtualBox etc
+- etc

+### Programs
+This is where I'll install heavy programs like games etc. So that the system drive is not overloaded.

+### Data
+Personal data goes here.
+Music, Movies, Photos etc etc etc

+Bring up the calculator!

+With the total of 952GB of storage.
+Below is how I've distributed the space among four partitions:

+- System - 250GB
+- Code - 100GB
+- Programs - 200GB
+- Data - 400GB

+> 140GB is already taken by Fortnite and Apex Legends in the Programs partition 😯

 ## Installations

 ### Antivirus